-The False Claims Act was enacted by Congress in 1863 and allows whistleblowers to bring a qui tam lawsuit against a company defrauding the government.
-The Act typically allows whistleblowers to receive a percentage of the government’s recovery and protects employees against retaliation.
+The False Claims Act was enacted by Congress in 1863 and allows whistleblowers to bring a qui tam lawsuit on behalf of the government against a company or an individual suspected to be defrauding the government.
+The Act typically allows whistleblowers to receive a percentage of any money recovered by the government as a result of the lawsuit and protects employees against retaliation.

-Presenting a false or fraudulent claim for payment
+- Presenting a false or fraudulent claim for payment to the government

-Using a false record or statement to get a claim paid
+- Using a false record or statement to get a claim paid by the government

-Conspiring with others to get a false or fraudulent claim paid
+- Conspiring with others to get a false or fraudulent claim paid by the government

 Under the False Claims Act, whistleblowers are often eligible to receive a percentage of the government’s recovery.
 If the government pursues the case, the whistleblower is typically entitled to 15-25% of the government's recovery, and if the government declines to pursue the case, the whistleblower is entitled to 25-30% of the recovery.